umdomby/srw/README.md

 #### The folders

-Front-end files are inside `/src` and the server files are inside `/server` folder
+Front-end files are inside `/src` and the serverWebRtc files are inside `/serverWebRtc` folder

 #### Install the dependencies